pixelgod0/coffeezhs/SECURITY.md

 ## Supported Versions

-At the moment Oh My Zsh only considers the very latest commit to be supported.
+At the moment CoffeeZHS only considers the very latest commit to be supported.
 We combine that with our fast response to incidents and the automated updates to minimize the time between vulnerability publication and patch release.